Daniel Bennahmias: Biography

-Placement in a sonderkommando
+Placement in a Sonderkommando

-At the camp, he was quarantined for a month.
-He was selected to join the sonderkommando in 'block 13' and was told he would be cremating the dead.
-A Frenchman then filled him in on the truth of what was happening but he initially considered him as crazy.
+At the camp, Bennahmias was quarantined for a month.
+He was selected to join the Sonderkommando in 'block 13' and was told he would be cremating the dead.
+A Frenchman, whom he initially considered crazy, then filled him in on the truth of what was happening.
 His job was in the operation for crematorium No.2, disentangling corpses from the gas chamber, but kept passing out.
-A Polish foreman named 'Koczak' slapped him to rouse him, explaining he'd be killed otherwise.
+A Polish foreman named 'Koczak' slapped him to rouse him, explaining that he would be killed otherwise.
 He was saved when the foreman returned him to the block, where he cleaned for a week before going back to the same job, separating the bodies using a belt and the crook of a walking cane, which for a full gas chamber took about eight hours.
 The subsequent job for others was to cut off the hair and remove gold from teeth before the bodies were placed in a lift to be raised one level to the oven.
 The gas chamber would then need to be hosed clean and whitewashed so the next group might believe it was a shower.
 A revolt was organised with a plan to blow up the crematoria, in which Bennahmias and the Greek Dario Gabbai – convinced they were to be killed anyway – were given the task of disarming their Nazi guard, but the revolt was postponed before eventually being started in error, at a time when there many more Nazi guards present.
-Hundreds in the sonderkommando were then shot, with hundreds more taken to Mauthausen concentration camp for execution.
+Hundreds in the Sonderkommando were then shot, with hundreds more taken to Mauthausen concentration camp for execution.
 He was reassigned to a job using a bone-crushing machine.
 By then, Bennahmias had witnessed a baby being shot, children thrown over the heads of adults to fit them into the gas chamber and he was used to eating his lunch with the cadavers.
 If there were too few people to make gassing worthwhile, Nazi soldiers simply shot them in front of the ovens.
 By October, no more people were brought to the crematorium.
-He and other remaining members of the sonderkommando were ordered to dismantle the crematoria buildings.
+He and other remaining members of the Sonderkommando were ordered to dismantle the crematoria buildings.

-An example of a bone-crushing machine that sonderkommandos were forced to use.
+An example of a bone-crushing machine that Sonderkommandos were forced to use.